epam/edp-install/docs/operator-guide/install-edp.md

       url: "harbor.example.com"
   ```

-10. Check the parameters in the EDP installation chart.
+10. Check the parameters in the KubeRocketCI installation chart.
 For details, please refer to the [values.yaml](https://github.com/epam/edp-install/blob/v3.8.1/deploy-templates/values.yaml) file.

-11. Install EDP in the **edp** namespace with the Helm tool:
+11. Install KubeRocketCI in the **edp** namespace with the Helm tool:

   ```bash
   helm install edp epamedp/edp-install --wait --timeout=900s \